temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 ----------

-The most important consideration with respect to data on the Temenos PaaS platform is that it for **non-production use only**.
+The most important consideration with respect to data on the Temenos DevX platform is that it for **non-production use only**.
 For clarification, no 'personally identifiable information'; 'confidential' or 'sensitive' data may be stored on any sandbox environments.

 Other considerations include: